dddrrreee/cs140e-25win/labs/7-uart/README.md

 #### Clarification errata

 Note:
+  - The final part 3 sw-uart is pushed!
   - do the GPIO pins first (top of page 10) "GPIO pins should be setup first before enabling the UART".
 Then do the AUX enable.
 Then set the uart.